SalK91/convex_optimization/docs/convex/14_convexsets.md

 Most optimization problems are constrained.
 The set of points that satisfy these constraints the feasible region determines where an algorithm is allowed to search.
 In many machine learning and convex optimization problems, this feasible region is a convex set.
 Convex sets have a simple but powerful geometric property: any line segment between two feasible points remains entirely within the set.
 This structure eliminates irregularities and makes optimization far more predictable.

-This chapter develops the geometric foundations needed to reason about convexity.
-We introduce affine sets, convex sets, hyperplanes, halfspaces, polyhedra, and supporting hyperplanes.
-These objects form the geometric language of convex analysis.
-Understanding their structure is essential for interpreting constraints, proving optimality conditions, and designing efficient algorithms for convex optimization.

 ## Convex sets